Glossary of Terms

 Post-acute care – A setting in which patients receive care after or in lieu of an acute care stay, such as inpatient rehabilitation hospitals, home health and skilled nursing facilities (SNF).

-Power of Attorney – a document used by an individual to designate one person to act on his behalf in legal matters.
+Power of Attorney – A document used by an individual to designate one person to act on his behalf in legal matters.

 Primary care physician (PCP) – Refers to the doctor you see regularly for check-ups.
 They work closely with home health and hospice teams to create a plan of care specific to each patient’s needs.

-Prognosis – a physician’s estimate about how a disease will progress.
+Prognosis – A physician’s estimate about how a disease will progress.
 Diagnoses vary by patient, by illness and by the probability of being cured.

-Pulmonary – relating to the lungs and lung functions.
+Pulmonary – Relating to the lungs and lung functions.

 R